i67ahmed/hospital_iq_final/README.md

  * I chose to use React for this project, because I'm currently learning React in my bootcamp course.
 I felt this would be a great opportunity for me to learn more about React and gain experience with the framework.

  * In using React I elected to use React Hooks.
 My thought process there was that this app only provides a single view and there is no state sharing between components.
-Using something like Redux for a project of this scope would just be added complexity.
-React Hooks
+This means using something like Redux for a project of this scope would just be added complexity.
+React hooks allow you to use state and other React features without writing a class.
+  * The hooks used in this project are the useState hook and the useEffect hook.

  ## If it was a bigger project